fred-cook/pypad/README.md

 Call `pypad` in the command line and it should start up.
 Type `exit()` or ctrl-d to exit.

+The imported modules are:

+#### Builtins

+- `re`: This module provides regular expression matching operations similar to those found in Perl
+- `Pathlib`'s `Path`: PurePath subclass that can make system calls.
+- `os`: OS routines for NT or Posix depending on what system we're on

+#### Third Party

+- `Numpy` as `np`: Provides an array object of arbitrary homogeneous items,fast mathematical operations over arrays and Linear Algebra, Fourier Transforms, Random Number Generation
+- `Pandas` as `pd`: A package providing fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both easy and intuitive
+- `Matplotlib` as `plt`: A state-based interface to matplotlib.
+It provides an implicit, MATLAB-like, way of plotting.
+It also opens figures on your screen, and acts as the figure GUI manager

+#### Optional

+- `-w` or `--wordlist` will read from `clean_dictionary.txt` and store the list of words in a list called `words`.

 ## Modification

 Fork this repo and add/remove whatever modules you want from `/src/pypad/__init__.py`.